-Many lenders provide unsecured loans as one product they offer, but they usually specialize in other loan products.
+Many lenders provide unsecured loans as just one of several products they offer, but they don’t usually specialize in unsecured loan products.
 We’re a bit different.
-To get you the best rate we look at both secured and unsecured loans and lines of credit depending on your unique situation, and provide valuable guidance on your business decisions.
+To get you the best rate, we look at both secured and unsecured loans and lines of credit depending on your unique situation, and provide valuable guidance on your business decisions.

-With over 15 years focused on providing non-collateralized, unsecured loans for person and business use, we are unsecured loan experts.
+With over 15 years focused on providing non-collateralized, unsecured loans for personal and business use, we are unsecured loan experts.
 Our insider knowledge, banking industry relationships and expert staff are at your disposal.

-Differences between secured and unsecured loans and lines of credit
+Differences between secure vs. unsecured loans and lines of credit

 The main difference between a secured and unsecured loan is that unsecured loans do not require collateral.
 In contrast, a secured loan requires the borrower to pledge their home, vehicle, cash or other assets as a guarantee.
 Each lender has its own criteria when evaluating these loans.

 My wife and I purchased our neighborhood bar.
 We had ZERO collateral.
 These guys made it happen.
 We were funded about $160K, unsecured.
 Decent rates, too.
 Chris Fuller, Craig Johnson, and Alex Cantu are all very polite and professional.
 They have been a pleasure to work with.
 Without these guys, we would still be working at our old jobs.
 Thanks guys!– Matthew V.

 Advantages of an unsecured loan or line of credit

 The main advantage of an unsecured loan is that there is no collateral required for the loan.
 It works great for borrowers who do not have equity in their homes because it allows them to borrow on their name, their signature if you will, and their established credit history.